Why Compassion Matters

 “This isn’t good enough.
 You’re wasting your time.”

-This typically comes from your threat system.
+These types of self-critical messages typically come from your threat system.
 It’s trying to protect you from shame or failure, but in doing so, it’s shutting down your creativity.
 The answer isn’t to push through or silence the critic with brute force.
 It’s to meet it with compassion.

 Try this:

-• If self-criticism shows up, acknowledge it (“Ah, hello again”), and gently return to your compassionate stance.
-For example, a useful statement to yourself might be, “It’s hard to start something new.
+If self-criticism shows up, acknowledge it (“Ah, hello again”), and gently return to your compassionate stance.
+For example, you could say something like this to yourself, “It’s hard to start something new.
 Many people find it difficult.
 May I be kind to myself.”

-These practices can help guide us through the discomfort of creating something new (and feeling worried or critical about how it will turn out).
-They can also allow us to see our work with fresh eyes and in a more compassionate and balanced way.
+These types of practices can guide us through and help us sit with the discomfort of creating something new (and feeling worried or critical about how it will turn out).

 A Compassionate Culture Starts With Us